mariuswatz/ITP2013Parametric/README.md

 Contact e-mail: marius at mariuswatz dot com<br />
 Class hours: Mondays 6:00pm – 8:55pm

+## November 12

+Added ITP-Workshops, which will contain code from workshops I teach at ITP.
+Code from this weekend's "Sound as Data" workshop can be found there.

+I've made several minor and incremental changes to Modelbuilder, I added a few examples showing some of the nicer ones.
+I now use Ant to build the library, an archive of builds can be found in the "export" folder.

 ## October 30

 Added source folder "src-itp-sketches".
 It contains miscellaneous code demos and ModelbuilderMk2 tutorials demonstrated in the Parametric Design class at ITP.
 I've added some examples to the